bumbeishvili/org-chart/.github/ISSUE_TEMPLATE/question.md

 ---

-Before submit an issue, please make sure to check whether similar question was asked before.
+Before submit of an issue, please make sure to check whether similar question was asked before.
 You can search for it here - https://github.com/bumbeishvili/d3-organization-chart/issues

 ---